phutawan-coder/terraform-aws-vpc-ec2-lab/README.md

-# AWS VPC: Public App & Private DB with Security Group Referencing
+# AWS VPC: Public App & Private DB with Security Group Referencing ( Using Terraform )

 ## Overview
 This project demonstrates a cost-optimized AWS VPC design where: